top of page

 IRS Form 706 requires estates to report the fair market value of all assets, including firearms.

-What the IRS Expects
+What the IRS Expects: The FMV Standard

-Why Firearms Add Complexity
+Why Firearms Add Complexity for Fiduciaries

 Appraising a S&W 686 Pistol